Farmers for the Land: Helping Farmers Advance Soil Health in Pennsylvania

 • The fourth virtual learning circle was held March 15, 2023, with peers and advisors helping cohort participants workshop and refine their soil health management plans.

-• The second on-farm learning circle was held on April 11, 2023 at Rowantree Farm, a woman-run diversified vegetable and livestock farm in Mechanicsburg.
+• The second on-farm learning circle was held on April 11, 2023 at Rowantree Farm, a diversified vegetable and livestock farm in Mechanicsburg.
 Host and cohort participant Rowan Miller, who recently purchased a 100+ acre farm and is in the process of converting it from conventional commodity crops to rotationally grazed pasture, was also the subject of one of our soil health profiles and a ‘soil health champion’ video funded by the PA-CIG award that supported the learning circles themselves.
 Rowan led cohort participants on a farm tour during which Lisa Blazure from the Stroud Water Research Center and PA Soil Health Coalition sampled individual fields, comparing them with soil test results and nearby hedgerows.
 Cohort participants also had the opportunity to present their soil health management plans to the group and received feedback from advisory group members and partners as well as guests from NRCS and Capital RC&D.

 • By popular demand, we were able to organize a ‘bonus’ on-farm twilight learning circle at Dorene Pasekoff’s Hill Creek Farm in Pottstown on August 29.
 This learning circle focused on discussions of the ways cohort participants were experiencing climate impacts on their farms, and the specific ways that they saw their soil health practice implementation helping them adapt to these impacts.
 Cohort participants also toured Hill Creek Farm, a highly successful specialty vegetable, herb, and seed operation that Dorene has carefully right-sized to her interests, available labor, and financial goals.

-• Attachments: Learning circle photos
+Learning circle photos

 Milestone 5: Eight Learning Circle participants create plan to implement soil health practices; AFT and advisory group review and approve plans (Learning)

-1. Eight women farmers
+A. Eight farmers

-2. Farmers will create a plan for implementing soil health practices on their farmland with support from the advisory group
+B. Farmers will create a plan for implementing soil health practices on their farmland with support from the advisory group

 • This milestone is in process as of January 2023.
 Cohort participants have used an online “homework” assignment to create generalized soil health goals for their operations and to outline their assessment methods.
 In February, Lisa Garfield from Future Harvest will present her template for a producer-focused soil health management plan, enabling cohort participants to create a draft management plan for their operations.
 Essential elements of these plans will include soil health constraints or challenges as identified through the assessment methods selected by participants, reasonable, attainable goals to address these challenges, and specific practices that can be implemented on participant operations to meet these goals.
 AFT staff and advisory group members will review plans and offer support for revisions.
 One-on-one meetings between AFT staff and cohort participants in January 2023 are also supporting the development of soil health management plans.
 See attached “homework” results for level of engagement and sample participant goals.
 See also attached soil health management plan template developed by the Million Acre Challenge.

-• 1/2024 Status: Complete
+1/2024 Update.
+Status: Completed

 • Cohort participants completed soil health management plans during Learning Circles #3 and #4, and presented them to one another and service providers at the in-person Learning Circle at Rowantree Farm in April.
 After Lisa Garfield presented the framework for the SHMP during Learning Circle #3, and AFT staff met one-on-one with cohort members to answer questions and help them set goals for their soil health management during the 2023 growing season.
 Participants were able to workshop their draft plans with their peers and advisory group members during the next Learning Circle in March.
 At Rowantree Farm, each cohort participant presented her soil health management plan, including her methods of soil health assessment, which soil health principles she was focusing on, what practices she wanted to implement and what resource concerns, if any, she was planning to address with her SHMP.
 Participants were highly invested in and inspired by their peers’ successes and very supportive of their challenges.
 The soil health management plan proved to be an effective framework for incorporating soil health priorities into a whole-farm perspective.